-A member of your team has been on long-term sick leave due to a serious health issue and wants to return to work.
-You want that too but based on discussions with them, HR and/or occupational health, you have concerns, feel it might be too early and are wondering what to do.
+You want that too but based on discussions with them, HR and/or occupational health, you have concerns.
+You may feel it might be too early and are wondering what to do.
 Should the employee return now or wait a bit?

-There are no straight forward easy answers here as every person, line manager employee relationship, organisation, illness and its recovery process are different.
-My aim is to explain what not to do in this situation, the reasons people often want to return to work (sometimes early), and what you can do.
+That’s because every person, line manager employee relationship, organisation, illness and its recovery process are different.
+My aim is to explain the reasons people often want to return to work (sometimes early), what to avoid doing and what you can do.

 WHAT TO DO: Speak to your HR team, occupational health, and where appropriate other managers who have been through a similar situation.
 Read information by charities and the NHS about the illness your employee has.
 I’ve heard many people express appreciation for a line manager’s willingness to learn about their health issue in order to help them have a good return to work.

-Don’t assume they would rather be off sick but are returning to work only for the money
+Don’t assume they would rather be off sick and are returning to work only for the money

 I’ve heard line managers say, ‘Yeah, they’re only returning to work because the money the company pays over and above statutory sick pay is going to finish.
 They always return then.’

 Your employee may have critical illness cover, but their illness/condition/injury may not be covered.
 If it is, it doesn’t guarantee your employee will receive a pay out.
-And if they can, it can take some time, at least 6 months.
+And if they can, it can take some time.
+I’ve seen it take 6 months.

 Finances can be a major concern for people who are experiencing a serious health issue.
 And this is on top of dealing with the illness, recovery, and learning to live in a changed body.

 WHAT TO DO: If your organisation offers its employees access to a confidential financial advice service, consider mentioning that it’s offered by the company to all employees.
-The Citizens Advice Bureau can also provide advice or the charity of the illness/condition your employee has (if such a charity exists).
+The Citizens Advice Bureau can also provide advice or the charity of the illness/condition your employee has (if a charity exists for their issue).

 Don’t dismiss your employee’s optimism regarding their return to work if you think they aren’t ready

 Many times, your employee is keen to return to work, despite the questions and fears they may have.
-Work gives us a routine in our lives, and as routine implies predictability, this lends us a sense of safety and normality.
-After a serious illness/injury, returning to a sense of normality is what people want.
+Work gives us a routine in our lives, and as routine implies predictability, this gives us a sense of safety and normality.
+After a serious illness/injury, returning to a sense of normality is what people very much want.

 Returning to work can also be a sign to the individual that they are indeed getting better.